truenas/documentation/content/CORE/CORETutorials/Services/S3forMinIO.md

 MinIO connections and service is configured using the **Services** [S3 screen]({{< relref "/CORE/UIReference/Services/S3Screen.md" >}}).

 {{< hint warning >}}
-MinIO deprecated Access key and Secret key replacing them respectively with the MINIO_ROOT USER and MINIO_ROOT_PASSWORD arguments and their values.
+MinIO deprecated Access key and Secret key.
+MinIO now utilizes MINIO_ROOT USER and MINIO_ROOT_PASSWORD arguments and their values.
 For the ROOT_USER value, use a name up to 20 characters.
 For the ROOT_PASSWORD, use a string of 8 to 40 randomized characters.
 MinIO recommends using a long password string of unique random characters.
 {{< /hint >}}

 ## Testing Minio Connections